library(tidyverse)

 Prepare the data (wide to long)

-Before proceeding, we will create a column with values that represent the subject id number.
-Since this is an indentification number and doesn’t represent a quantity, we will also want to convert the id column to factor or character format.
-Lastly, we then convert the data set to long format using the pivot_longer() function.
-Pivoting the data to long format will facilitate analyses, plotting, and summarizing values.
+Before proceeding, we will create a column containing the subject ID number.
+Since these identifiers are not numeric quantities, we will convert the to factor or character format.
+Next, we reshapt the data set to long format using the pivot_longer() function.
+This transformation will facilitate analyses, plotting, and summarizing data.

 <- data %>%